Who is Tonya P. Wilkerson, and what does it have to do with UFOs?

 @ddeanjohnson on X/Twitter // my gmail address is my full name

 Original publication: May 21, 2024 8:35 AM EDT.
-Any substantive changes after initial publication will be noted in a log at the end of the article.
-If you are reading the emailed version of this article, you'll find it necessary to click the "view in browser" link at the top of the page if you wish to access or download any of the embedded documents.
+Any substantive changes after initial publication are noted in a log at the end of the article (latest update: July 31, 2024).
 I first published a slightly different version of this article on X/Twitter on May 20, 2024.

 President Biden has nominated Tonya P. Wilkerson to be the highest-ranking intelligence official in the Department of Defense.